PiwikPRO/PPMS-PublicDocs/data_collection/web/javascript_tracking_client/api.rst

 .. function:: setDomains(domains)

-    Allows to define a list of internal domains.
+    Allows to define a list of internal domains or mobile app URIs.
 Used in :ref:`outlink tracking<jtc-api-download-and-outlink>` for determining whether a link is an outlink and in :ref:`cross domain linking<jtc-api-cross-domain-linking>` for determining which links should have visitor ID parameter injected.